 Option Description System Profile Sets the system profile.
 If you set the System Profile option to a mode other than Custom , the BIOS automatically sets the rest of the options.
 You can only change the rest of the options if the mode is set to Custom .
-This option is set to Performance Per Watt (OS) . (i) NOTE: All the parameters on the system profile setting screen are available only when the System Profile option is set to Custom.
+This option is set to Performance Per Watt (OS) .
+NOTE: All the parameters on the system profile setting screen are available only when the System Profile option is set to Custom.
 CPU Power Management Sets the CPU power management.
 This option is set to OS DBPM by default.
 Memory Frequency Sets the speed of the memory.
 You can select Maximum Performance , Maximum Reliability , or a specific speed.
 Turbo Boost Enables or disables the processor to operate in the turbo boost mode.
 This option is set to Enabled by default.
 C1E Enables or disables the processor to switch to a minimum performance state when it is idle.
 This option is set to Enabled by default.
 C States Enables or disables the processor to operate in all available power states.
 This option is set to Enabled by default.
 Memory Refresh Rate Sets the memory refresh rate to either 1x or 2x.
-This option is set to $1x$ by default.
+This option is set to 1x by default.
 Uncore Frequency Enables you to select the Processor Uncore Frequency option.
 Dynamic mode enables the processor to optimize power resources across the cores and uncore during runtime.
 The optimization of the uncore frequency to either save power or optimize performance is influenced by the setting of the Energy Efficiency Policy option.
 Energy Efficient Enables you to select the Energy Efficient Policy option.
 Policy The CPU uses the setting to manipulate the internal behavior of the processor and determines whether to target higher performance or better power savings.
 Number of Turbo Boot Enabled Cores for Processor 1 Controls the number of turbo boost enabled cores for processor 1.
 The maximum number of cores is enabled by default.
 Monitor/Mwait Enables the Monitor/Mwait instructions in the processor.
-This option is set to Enabled for all system profiles, except Custom by default. () NOTE: This option can be disabled only if the C States option in the Custom mode is set to disabled. i NOTE: When C States is set to Enabled in the Custom mode, changing the Monitor/Mwait setting does not impact the system power or performance.
+This option is set to Enabled for all system profiles, except Custom by default.
+NOTE: This option can be disabled only if the C States option in the Custom mode is set to disabled.